Why do startups fail?

 How much does competition control the price of your product or service?

 Fixing the most appropriate price for your offer is a black-market-affair.
-I wish I could come up with an almighty formula to generate prices for all products and services.

 But as a startup, pricing is what you should give considerable attention to.
 Find out from time to time, how price encourages or discourages your customers from buying.